runlevel5/ruby-journal-source/source/_posts/2012-02-21-spree-1-0-stable-deployment-on-heroku.markdown

 #### Create Heroku app ####

-For ruby19 support, we are going to create an Cedar stack based app:
+We are going to create an Cedar stack based app:

 ```
-$ heroku create --stack cedar
+$ heroku apps:create smooth-autumn-7451
 ```

 If success, you would see below output: